profile-pic

 AI-interview Questions & Answers

 Configure a postgreSQL replication strategy to improve the phone tolerance of a Node.
 Js application.
 Okay.
-So regarding the replication strategy for a postgreSQL or a vendor database, let's say, if we, uh, there should be there will be always a one primary and there will be can it create a one replica set?
+So regarding the replication strategy for a postgreSQL or a vendor database, let's say, if we, there should be there will be always a one primary and there will be can it create a one replica set?
 So how primary and replica set will be configured and it will work?
 So let's say whenever we want to write some data into the database and, parallelly, we also want to read some data.
 So at the same time, we can write some data into the one of the copy.
 Let's say there is a primary copy of the post process here.
 And at the same time, we can use the replica to read the data.
-So we their particular both edit, uh, both operation won't conflict with each other, and it will block or lock the database at the same time because read operation might be sometimes heavy to read.
+So we their particular both edit, both operation won't conflict with each other, and it will block or lock the database at the same time because read operation might be sometimes heavy to read.
 At the same time, write will take some time to write the data into the database.
 So both should not be block each other.

-Setting up a continuous integration workflow using the CICD for an area.
-Yeah.
-So but creating a workflow for CICD tool for a Node and JS application.
-So first of all, we might need to define like, let's say, there might be some steps we need to to follow.
-So for example, if, let's say, we are using a docker container for our Node JS application, then we need to write our steps in in particular, uh, CICD workflow.
-Same like, let's say, create a build whatever the code we have.
-Create a build for that to include the docker, then create an image for that.
-Then we need to push that image at either we have some docker registry or if we have some elastic search registry.
-So we need to write steps in our workflow to execute those steps.
-So we we have some speech specific, uh, technical jargons which we can write into our workflow files.
-Let's say, either we are using data, so then we have to we need to stick to that particular, uh, terms to provide.
-Let's say, first create a build and, uh, upload that build to the registry.
-Then after the registry, uh, we upload the build.
-We we can also define, like, if there is some code push to do this branch, then execute this step.
-If there is some code push to do this branch, you could, uh, execute these steps.
-And based on that, there will be some, uh, commit tags which we are going to get.
-So we can attach that text to the like, our registry, uh, particular tag.
-And based on that, we can define, like, which environment should be restarted or which particular instance should be restarted based on those CICD pipeline.
+Setting up a continuous integration workflow using CICD for an area.
+So, creating a workflow for a CICD tool for a Node.js application.
+First, we need to define the steps we need to follow.
+For example, if we're using a Docker container for our Node.js application, we need to write those steps in the CICD workflow.
+To create a build, we need to include the Docker steps, create an image, and then push that image to either a Docker registry or an Elasticsearch registry.
+We need to write steps in our workflow to execute those steps.
+We have specific technical jargon that we can write into our workflow files.
+Let's say we're using data, so we need to stick to those particular terms to provide.
+First, create a build and upload that build to the registry.
+Then, after the registry, upload the build.
+We can also define that if there's a code push to this branch, then execute these steps.
+If there's a code push to this branch, you can execute these steps.
+Based on that, we'll get some commit tags, so we can attach that text to our registry, particular tag.
+And based on that, we can define which environment should be restarted or which particular instance should be restarted based on those CICD pipeline.